On the cluster admission problem for cloud computing: An Elicitation Mechanism to Improve Priors

-\end{proof} Proposition \ref{marketprop} shows that the user would be better off, on average, by splitting the mixture and submitting the deployments under separate labels.
-Note that this abstracts away issues of learning and non-stationary strategic behavior; but for reasonable learning procedures we expect a consistent labeling to lead to lower variance than a mixture while learning.
+\end{proof} Proposition \ref{marketprop} shows that the user would be better off by splitting the mixture and submitting the deployments under separate labels, directly resulting in the following corollary.

+\begin{corollary} Under any variance-based payment rule $q(x)$ of the form given in Equation~\eqref{eq:payment} with $\kappa_2>0$, it is a dominant strategy for users with multiple deployment types to label deployments by type. \end{corollary} Note that this corollary abstracts away issues of learning and non-stationary strategic behavior; but for reasonable learning procedures we expect a consistent labeling to lead to lower variance than a mixture while learning.
 Further, this approach not only gives the user correct incentives to reveal the desired information, but actually incentivizes him to improve the performance of the system.
 In particular, another way he can lower his payment under this scheme (outside the scope of our model) is to design his deployments in such a way that they have lower variance in their resource use.
-Since more predictable deployments would allow the policy to maintain a smaller buffer, this provides an additional benefit to the system's efficiency.
+Since more predictable deployments would allow the policy to maintain a smaller buffer, this provides an additional benefit to the system's utilization.